Jayesh0706/notes/Docker Interview Questions.md

 - **Namespaces:** (Recap) Useful for multi-tenancy or environment separation.
 For example, you might have “dev”, “staging”, “prod” namespaces to isolate those.
 Resource quotas and limits can be applied per namespace to avoid one team hogging all resources.
 Namespaces also scope names of resources and can scope access control.

-- **Resource Limits and Requests:** In each container spec, you can optionally specify resource requests and limits for CPU and memory.
+- **Resource Limits and Requests:** ==In each container spec, you can optionally specify resource requests and limits for CPU and memory==.

-    - **Request** is how much the pod is guaranteed (scheduler uses requests to decide which node can fit the pod).
+    - ==**Request** is how much the pod is guaranteed (scheduler uses requests to decide which node can fit the pod).==

-    - **Limit** is the maximum the container can use.
-If it tries to use more CPU than limit, it will be throttled; if it uses more memory than limit, it will be killed (OOMKilled).
+    - ==**Limit** is the maximum the container can use.
+If it tries to use more CPU than limit, it will be throttled; if it uses more memory than limit, it will be killed (OOMKilled)==. #veryImp

     - It’s important to set these to help Kubernetes do proper bin packing and to ensure one noisy app doesn’t exhaust node memory and crash others.
 A one-year devops should know how to set basic requests/limits (e.g., in YAML).

-    - There are also QoS classes: Guaranteed (requests==limits for all containers), Burstable, BestEffort (no requests).
+    - There are also QoS classes: Guaranteed (requestslimits for all containers), Burstable, BestEffort (no requests).
 Guaranteed pods are last to be evicted under pressure.

-- **Taints and Tolerations:** Mechanism to control pod placement.
-A taint on a node means “I repel pods that don’t explicitly tolerate this”.
-For instance, master nodes often have a taint to prevent general pods from scheduling there (`node-role.kubernetes.io/master:NoSchedule`).
-If you did want a pod on master, it needs a toleration.
+- **Taints and Tolerations:** Mechanism to control pod placement. ==A taint on a node means “I repel pods that don’t explicitly tolerate this”==.
+For instance, master nodes often have a taint to prevent general pods from scheduling there (`node-role.kubernetes.io/master:NoSchedule`). ==If you did want a pod on master, it needs a toleration==.
 This is advanced scheduling concept but sometimes used in devops tasks (like dedicate certain nodes to certain workloads).

-- **Affinity/Anti-affinity:** You can specify rules so pods either prefer or require to be (or not to be) on the same node or zone, etc., as other pods.
+- **Affinity/Anti-affinity:** ==You can specify rules so pods either prefer or require to be (or not to be) on the same node or zone, etc., as other pods==.
 For example, anti-affinity to spread replicas of an app across nodes for high availability.
 Or affinity to put certain workloads together for data locality.

 **Real-World Use Cases:**

-- **Microservices Deployment:** Kubernetes is often used to host microservices architecture.
-Each microservice might be a Deployment with a set of replicas and a Service for discovery.
-They can independently scale.
-Kubernetes will ensure each microservice is healthy (via probes) and can communicate with others via services.
+- **Microservices Deployment:** ==Kubernetes is often used to host microservices architecture.
+Each microservice might be a Deployment with a set of replicas and a Service for discovery==.
+They can independently scale. ==Kubernetes will ensure each microservice is healthy (via probes) and can communicate with others via services==.

-- **High Availability Web Applications:** Use Deployment for stateless web frontends, possibly multiple replicas behind a Service.
-Use an Ingress or LoadBalancer to expose it to the internet.
-If a node goes down, those pods are recreated on other nodes.
-The Service and Ingress ensure continuous availability.
+- **High Availability Web Applications:** Use Deployment for stateless web frontends, possibly multiple replicas behind a Service. ==Use an Ingress or LoadBalancer to expose it to the internet.
+If a node goes down, those pods are recreated on other nodes.== The Service and Ingress ensure continuous availability.

 - **Big Data / Streaming:** Deploy Kafka or Cassandra with StatefulSets so each broker/node is stable.
 Use PersistentVolumes for storing data.
 K8s helps automate the recovery of nodes while preserving data.